 Some users did share the warm and fuzzy images that the department was surely hoping for, including:

 But it wasn’t enough to stop the flood of negative headlines about the campaign on Wednesday morning.

-The NYPD told The New York Times it was "creating new ways to communicate effectively with the community".
-Twitter provides "an open forum for an uncensored exchange that is good for our city," said NYPD spokeswoman Kim Royster.
+The NYPD told The New York Times it was "creating new ways to communicate effectively with the community."
+Twitter provides "an open forum for an uncensored exchange" that is "good for our city," said NYPD spokeswoman Kim Royster.

 The NYPD campaign calls to mind other Twitter backfires such as JPMorgan Chase’s failed #AskJPM Q&A last year that invited a flood of taunting tweets.
-Then there was McDonald’s #McDStories initiative in 2012 that brought up scores of unappetising anecdotes about the fast-food chain.
+Then there was McDonald’s #McDStories initiative in 2012 that brought up scores of unappetizing anecdotes about the fast-food chain.